 I prefer to use the terms healthy and impaired self-esteem, rather than high and low, because narcissists and conceited individuals who appear to have high self-esteem, actually don’t.
 Theirs is inflated, compensates for shame and insecurity, and is often unrelated to reality.

-Boasting is an example, because it indicates that the person is dependent on others’ opinion of them and reveals impaired rather than healthy self-esteem.
+Boasting is an example because it indicates that the person is dependent on others’ opinions of them and reveals impaired rather than healthy self-esteem.
 Thus, healthy self-esteem requires that we’re able to honestly and a realistically assess our strengths and weaknesses.
 We’re not too concerned about others’ opinions of us.
 When we accept our flaws without judgment, our self-acceptance goes beyond self-esteem.

 Impaired self-esteem negatively impacts our ability to manage adversity and life’s disappointments.
 All of our relationships are affected, including our relationship with ourselves.
 When our self-esteem is impaired, we feel insecure, compare ourselves to others, and doubt and criticize ourselves.
 We neither recognize our worth, nor honor and express our needs and wants.

 Instead, we may self-sacrifice, defer to others, or try to control them and/or their feelings toward us to feel better about ourselves.
 For example, we might people-please, manipulate, or devalue them, provoke jealousy, or restrict their association with others.
 Consciously or unconsciously, we devalue ourselves, including our positive skills and attributes, making us hypersensitive to criticism.
 We may also be afraid to try new things because we might fail.

 Symptoms of Healthy and Impaired Self Esteem

 The following chart lists symptoms that reflect healthy vs. impaired self-esteem.
 Remember that self-esteem varies on a continuum.
 It’s not black or white.
 You may relate to some, but not all.